LOCATED IN GREEN BAY, WISCONSIN

 There is no fee to practice with us, and we welcome anyone interested in meditation and mindfulness in daily life.
 We have people join us who are new to mindfulness and meditation, people who are more experienced mindfulness practitioners, and also people from different religions who wish to practice mindfulness and meditation as a means of deepening their spiritual self.
 For many who attend, mindfulness is their major spiritual affiliation.
 Some have formally received the Five Mindfulness Trainings and/or taken refuge in the Buddha, the Dharma, and the Sangha.
 For others, sangha supports other religious or spiritual practices.

-We start our session with a welcome bell, announcements, and brief introduction for new participants.
-The facilitator invites the bell three times to begin 20 minutes of sitting meditation with one bell to end, followed by 10 minutes of walking meditation.
+We start our session with a welcome bell, then move into 20 minutes of sitting meditation followed by 10 minutes of walking meditation.
 After walking meditation someone shares a teaching that may be in the form of a reading, dvd or audio, poem, or guided meditation.
-This is followed by an opportunity to share thoughts or feelings related to your personal practice of mindfulness.
-Finally, the bell is invited signaling the end of our practice session together.
+This is followed by an opportunity to share thoughts or feelings related to the teaching or about your personal practice of mindfulness.
+Please know that participation in the discussion is voluntary.
+We end with brief announcements, song, and the bell is invited signaling the end of our practice session together.

 We have an email list to send out important announcements and events.
 If you would like to be on our email list please send us an email at email@example.com, or fill out the contact form and request to be added to our email list.